Introduction

 -

-Music garlic is a hardneck garlic variety known for its big cloves, robust flavor, and easy-to-peel nature.
-Its large bulbs, with notable weight, are prized for their rich taste and high allicin content, making it a favorite among both gardeners and chefs.
+Music garlic is a hardneck garlic variety, specifically a porcelain variety, known for its thick cloves per bulb, robust flavor, and easy-to-peel nature.
+Its large bulbs, often yielding 4-6 cloves per bulb, are prized for their rich taste, high allicin content, and versatility in cooking, making it a favorite among both gardeners and chefs.

 -